o3de/o3de.org/content/docs/learning-guide/tutorials/remote-repositories/create-remote-repository.md

 title: Create Your Remote Repository
 description: Learn how to use remote repository templates in Open 3D Engine (O3DE) to package and share your project remotely with GitHub or other version control platforms.
 ---
-In this tutorial you will build upon the foundation of O3DE and use the remote repository template to manage and distribute projects effortlessly.
+In this tutorial you will build upon the foundation of Open 3D Engine (O3DE) and use the remote repository template to manage and distribute projects effortlessly.
 You will learn how to package and share your projects remotely with GitHub or other version control platforms, promoting collaboration and accelerating project development.

-Show a list Open 3D Engine (O3DE) commands.
+In this tutorial you will use the O3DE CLI tool from a command prompt.
+You can list all O3DE commands and get help on a specific command using the `--help` option:
 ```
+cd <o3de-engine-directory>/scripts
 o3de.bat --help
+o3de.bat create-gem --help
 ```
 {{< note >}}
-All engine commands have their abbreviations.
-Use the `--help` menu for list of details.
+All `o3de` command options have abbreviations for convenience.
+Use the `--help` option with a command for details.
 {{< /note >}}

 ## Create a repository